-domestic output, predictions that are so different from the existing evidence that few policy models have adopted this approach.
+International models with strong theoretical foundations have generally assumed either that international asset markets are complete or that they are limited to transactions in a single bond (Lane, 2001).
+Complete markets imply that movements in consumption across countries should be highly correlated, responding little to country-specific changes in domestic output, predictions that are so different from the existing evidence that few policy models have adopted this approach.
 Rather, they have tended to assume that one bond is the only asset traded across countries, which eliminates the need to model demand across different assets.
 This was the structure in MULTIMOD and in the current version of GEM.
 However, globalization of financial markets is making this structure increasingly problematic.

-53. The staff has been developing a prototype theoretical model in which all countries issue domestic debt and equity that can be traded in international markets (similar work is also being undertaken by others).
+The staff has been developing a prototype theoretical model in which all countries issue domestic debt and equity that can be traded in international markets (similar work is also being undertaken by others).
 Different payment profiles create demand for each asset and, it turns out, a higher rate of return for equities than bonds.
 Home bias in holding assets is modeled by assuming that there is a cost to holding each asset, and these costs are higher for foreign assets than their domestic equivalents.
 These costs can also be used to explain the inability of emerging markets to issue debt in domestic currency by assuming that the costs of foreigners holding such debt is extremely high.
 Initial simulations indicate that the addition of a wider range of assets produce more realistic cross-country correlations of countries' consumption.
 Once the properties of this prototype model have been more fully investigated, the next stage will be to transfer the approach to GEM.

-54. Another important issue in international asset markets is that for most emerging markets access is constrained, costly, and volatile (Figure IV-3).
+Another important issue in international asset markets is that for most emerging market countries access is constrained, costly, and volatile (Figure 4.3).
 In addition, access for specific countries often becomes expensive or constrained just when they would normally want to borrow because of short-term domestic difficulties.
-Amongst other consequences, constrained access means that fiscal policies become pro-cyclical in economies where governments are highly dependent on foreign borrowing.
+Among other consequences, constrained access means that fiscal policies become procyclical in economies where governments are highly dependent on foreign borrowing.